deanrad/rxfx-gitbook/why-observables-not-just-promises/README.md

 | values        | 1                                      | 0 - ∞                                   |
 | timing        | only async                             | sync, async                             |

-### On to 𝗥𝘅𝑓𝑥
+### On to RxFx

 Now, this is all well and good, but Observable breaks the assumptions that make working with Promises so easy - you can't just call `await` and have it work!
 Plus you have those messy Subscriptions laying around in addition to the Observables.

 Thankfully, if we add another layer around Observables, we can hardly ever see Subscriptions, and we won't miss `await`.
-This is where 𝗥𝘅𝑓𝑥 comes in.
+This is where RxFx comes in.